bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-10-26-newsletter-recap.md

 **Mike Schmidt**: And t-bast.

-**Bastien Teinturier**: Hi, I'm t-Bast, I work on Eclair and the lighting specification at ACINQ.
+**Bastien Teinturier**: Hi, I'm t-Bast, I work on Eclair and the Lightning specification at ACINQ.

 **Mike Schmidt**: Fabien?